The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 Tip: If you have multiple forms and buttons, give them unique names to differentiate them within the table.
 Forms and buttons without names or text display as Form or Button.

-If your conversion rate seems low, this could be completely normal.
+If your conversion rate seems low, this could be normal.
 For example, people might be hesitant to share their email address or get too many emails.

-However, many factors could make this number different for you.
 Squarespace has features to help you increase conversion.
 For example:

 - Our built-in designs help you keep your calls to action sleek and simple.